cms-opendata-workshop/workshop2021-lesson-cmssw/_episodes/04_source.md

 ~~~
 {: .language-cpp}

 For instance, any instructions placed inside the `beginRun` routine will be executed every time the Framework sees a new Run (a Run is determined by the start and stop of the acquisition of the CMS detector).
-During the workshop, we will use the `beginJob` and `endJob` routines to book histograms and write output files.
+One may use the `beginJob` and `endJob` routines to, for example, book histograms or write output files.

 > ## Let's compile
 >